zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "The truth is not for all men, but for those who seek it."
+> "I never dwell on what happened.
+You can't change it.
+Move forward."
 >
-> — Ayn Rand
+> — Joan Rivers
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch